Installation and mounting of piezoelectric force transducers

 - The transducer is not touched shortly before measurement as hand heat can warm up the sensors unevenly

-- A reset is implemented after every measurement cycle.
+- A reset is implemented before every measurement cycle.

 The influence of drift and temperature changes are extremely low, particularly with measurement times up into the minute range and larger forces, and therefore do not lead to relevant inaccuracies in measurement.